Precious Metal Live Prices: gold, silver, platinum and Palladium

 While refining is predominately used for Lead and Copper, precious metal refining from products such as Silver and Gold are also purified in this way.

 We are both silver refiners and gold refiners and precious metals recovered by All Waste Matters are usually done so using the Phyrolysis method which solidifies noble-metalliferous metals, melting them to become cider and then pouring which finally separates the precious metals.

-During these uncertain economic times investors have fallen back to the more stable commodities market, with precious metal prices (Gold and Silver in particular) rocketing as a result.
+During these uncertain economic times investors have fallen back to the more stable metals market, with precious metal prices (Gold and Silver price in particular) rocketing as a result.